Bong Coo

-Olivia "Bong" Coo (born June 3, 1948) is a Filipino sports administrator and retired professional bowler.
+Olivia "Bong" Coo (born June 3, 1948) is a retired Filipino national athlete and sports administrator.
+Since July 2022, she has been serving as a Commissioner of the Philippine Sports Commission (PSC).

 She is regarded as the most decorated Filipino athlete.
 As a member of the Philippine national team, she has amassed a total of 78 medals won in regional and world competitions, 37 of which were gold medals.
 She is a 4-time world champion and a World Bowling Hall of Fame and Philippine Sports Hall of Fame member.

 She is also the first Filipino athlete to make it to the Guinness Book of World Records twice.
 She has won a total of 137 championship titles with at least one Masters title for 28 consecutive years.

 In February 2022, the Philippine Postal Corporation honored her on a stamp as part of the Outstanding Filipinos Living Legends series in honor of the agency's 75th anniversary of its inaugural stamp.

 She was named one of the "Greatest International Bowlers of All-Time" by the prestigious Bowlers Journal International in its November 2013 100-year anniversary issue and "Top 24 International Bowlers of All-Time" by the Bowlers Journal International edition in September 2004.

 On July 20, 2022, President Bongbong Marcos appointed Coo to serve as a commissioner of the Philippine Sports Commission (PSC).
 She then previously served as the Officer-in-Charge of PSC.